- Details

 And emergencies are not too rare on the Crystal Falls hill.
 The best of them run that crossing.
 Why, even Danny McCrea almost ran it once - but that was a long time ago, and he had an alibi.

-Down at the Escanaba roundhouse, the engineers - the hoggers - will tell you that the trickiest hill on the division is the Crystal Falls hill, the old Schaeffer branch, coming down off the Tobin Mine transfer, down through the town, crossing across Main Street.
+Down at the Escanaba roundhouse, the engineers - the hoggers - will tell you that the trickiest hill on the division is the Crystal Falls hill, the old Schafer branch, coming down off the Tobin Mine transfer, down through the town, crossing across Main Street.

 It's tricky because of that stop at Main Street.
-The rules say" "Flag that crossing!"
+The rules say “Flag that crossing!"
 And so, light engine or drag of fifty loads, anyone coming down that hill stops at Main Street to let the head brakeman walk ahead and flag the crossing.

 It's tricky because another railroad, The Milwaukee Road, uses the C. & N. W. tracks right there - because when the Crystal Falls switch-job (every engineer on the Escanaba board has caught that job at one time or another) is coming down the hill with their first pull of loads out of the Tobin Mine, that little third class Milwaukee Road run, the Wooden Shoe, comes poking its nose up the hill, makes a pass in front of the Milwaukee Road depot, and then scoots out of town.